- to be thorough and pay attention to detail

 You could work on a market stall, at a store or in a workshop.

 Your working environment may be cool.

 With experience, you could start your own business or become a freelance floral decorator, doing exhibition work, demonstrations and teaching.

-You can find out more about working and training in floristry through the British Florist Association.Data from National Careers Service.
+You can find out more about working and training in floristry through the British Florist Association.Powered by Pathways.